 - In WP, the ease of which you can share a photo or other item to Facebook, Twitter, or LinkedIn is often overlooked.
 It is really a great feature.
 Don’t forget about Instagram.

 - Notification Center: This one is tricky and could clutter up the clean UI.
 I realize that each tile is essentially its own notification center but there needs to be a central store.
 I don’t think the iOS/Android swipe down method works best for Windows, but then again I don’t have an answer.
 Perhaps, the notification center needs its own tile.
-Better yet, how about a notification charm?
+Better yet, how about a notification charm or a flyout from the charm bar?

 - Precision cursor control.
 Again, I must be spoiled from using WP8, but why doesn’t Win8.1 allow you to precisely place the cursor where you want without using arrow keys?